Do We Still Need Teachers in the Age of AI?

 It requires human connection.

 AI is powerful, but it’s not human.
-I know a teacher named Heather who brings joy to reading instruction.
-So much patience and grace as she models and guides her students.
-Oh but when they figure it out, when it clicks, she feels so much joy.
-And her students feel that joy and passion and confidence themselves.
-The joy radiates from Heather, and it flows into her students.
-So it’s no wonder her students become lifelong readers.
-They don’t just learn how to read, they learn to love it.
-I don’t see ChatGPT doing that.
+I know a first grade teacher named Heather who brings joy to reading instruction.
+She has so much patience and grace as she models and guides her students.
+And when they figure it out, when reading finally clicks, she feels so much joy.
+And her students feel that joy, passion, and confidence themselves.
+The joy radiates from Heather and flows to her students.
+It's a phenomenon called social contagion.
+The human brain mirrors the brains of passionate people.
+Passion is literally contagious.

 We Still Can Still Benefit from AI in the Classroom